A basket of fried Mayport shrimp. Photo by Ennis Davis.

 Datil peppers are a small, waxy, and extraordinarily hot variant of the habanero-type pepper, Capsicum chinense.
 Many farms, gardens and front porches around the First Coast grow these legendary peppers – in fact, they’re so common that many locals don’t realize they’re a heavily localized variant that’s basically unknown anywhere else.

 Two rival origin myths attribute the arrival of the datil pepper in St. Augustine to different groups with centuries of history in the First Coast: the Cubans and the Minorcans.
 Florida’s Cuban connection dates to the earliest days of Spanish colonization in the 16th century.
 The Minorcans, from the Spanish Mediterranean island of Menorca, came to Florida to settle the New Smyrna colony in the 18th century.
-When this failed, they relocated to St. Augustine, where their descendants number about 25,000 today.
+When this venture failed, the Minorcans relocated north to St. Augustine, where their descendants number about 25,000 across St. Johns County today.

 A datil pepper.

 Datil peppers have long been part of local Minorcan cuisine, lending credence to the story that they brought it over.
 However, the peppers aren’t grown in Menorca; they’re habanero-type peppers native to the Caribbean and Central America – “habanero” refers to Havana, Cuba.
 A 1937 St. Augustine Record article confirms that datils were first brought to St. Augustine from Santiago, Cuba around 1880 by jellymaker Esteban B. Valls.
 The peppers thrived in Valls’ garden and quickly became popular around town, with the Minorcan community embracing them as their own.
 Today, datil peppers are common in dishes, sauces and marinades all over the First Coast.